richardcurteis/auto_overflow/README.md

 This just part of OSCP study and will hopefully be useful for automating some enumeration if required.
 Mostly it is just for me to properly look at the BO mecahnics and practice my Python on a tangible project.

-User just nees to enter EIP value and restart vulnserver manually.
+User just nees to enter EIP value and restart target manually.

 I'll look to add a loop for automatically targeting the exact EIP overload point without human input.
 We shall see!